 Physiographic map of Canada (from the National Atlas of Canada: http://atlas.nrcan.gc.ca/site/english/).
 Red star indicates the location of this study

-For our first article, I turned to the most recent issue of the Canadian Journal of Earth Sciences.
+For this first review, I turned to the most recent issue of the Canadian Journal of Earth Sciences.
 Bingo!
 This title jumped out at me right away: it covers not only a subject close to my own heart, it’s also research about Atlantic Canada, home for me.

 The authors asked: what happened during the final warming stages of the last Ice Age along Northeastern Newfoundland ?